brevzin/cpp_proposals/4206_revert_constant_wrapper_string/revert-constant-wrapper-string.md

 ```
 :::

-And on the receiver side, as in the previous section, you can't do anything with the template argument until you wrap it locally:
+And on the receiver side, as in the previous section, you can't do anything with the template argument until you wrap it locally into something like a `std::string_view`, after also ensuring that we do get something like a string:

 ::: std
 ```cpp